Lohithravi69/lohith-portfolio/DEPLOY.md

 - The repo already contains a pa11y workflow for accessibility checks.
 Tweak thresholds as needed.
 - Lighthouse workflow will run in CI and upload an HTML report to Actions artifacts.

+## Lighthouse report (placeholder)

+When a Lighthouse run is available the artifact will be downloaded and summarized here.
+The summary should include:

+- Performance: XX
+- Accessibility: XX
+- Best Practices: XX
+- SEO: XX

+Top failing audits (examples):

+- Serve images with explicit width/height or CSS aspect ratio (fix: add width/height attributes or use aspect-ratio).
+- Reduce unused JavaScript (fix: remove or defer large third-party scripts).
+- Preconnect to critical origins (fix: add rel="preconnect" links for fonts/CDNs).

+Once you download the `lighthouse-report.html`, paste the four category scores and top failing audits here and this file will be updated with a prioritized checklist.

 Troubleshooting:
 - If images don't display, ensure they are located under `public/assets/` and referenced with that path.
 - If animated fonts or icons don't load, check CDN paths.